abdullah-nadim/STL/README.md

-This repository contains the code of me learning data structure and algorithm in C.
+This repository contains the code of me learning standard template library of C++.